rezolvetech/riak_core/docs/claim-fixes.md

 represents the entire key space, (this means there is an actual limit on the number of keys you can store, but not one you'll see in practice.)
 The key space is divided into a number of ranges of equal size.
-The number of ranges is configured as the the _ring size_ for a cluster, and the ring size is always a power of two.
+The number of ranges is configured as the _ring size_ for a cluster, and the ring size is always a power of two.
 If the ring size is 64, then there will be 64 equal sized _partitions_ of the key space (and so on for ring sizes of 8, 16, 32, 128, 512 etc.)